Skip Navigation

 Menu

-Westside Christian High School offers more than 50 courses* each academic year, including 39 electives.
+Westside Christian High School offers more than 60 courses* each academic year, including 41 electives.

-In this section, you will find each courses' description (organized by department) along with required prerequisites.
+In this section, you will find each course's description (organized by department) along with required prerequisites.
 For more information about the courses needed for graduation, please review the graduation requirements.

 *Courses are subject to change based on class enrollment and interest.
-Course Descriptions for the 2023-2024 school year have been updated.
+Course Descriptions for the 2024-2025 school year have been updated.

 Bible 9-Old Testament Survey